hhhapz/LLVMLangSpec/02HighLevelStructure.md

 `nnan`

-:   No NaNs - Allow optimizations to assume the arguments and result are
+No NaNs - Allow optimizations to assume the arguments and result are
     not NaN.
 If an argument is a nan, or the result would be a nan, it produces a `poison value <poisonvalues>`{.interpreted-text
     role="ref"} instead.

 `ninf`

-:   No Infs - Allow optimizations to assume the arguments and result are
+No Infs - Allow optimizations to assume the arguments and result are
     not +/-Inf.
 If an argument is +/-Inf, or the result would be +/-Inf, it produces a `poison value <poisonvalues>`{.interpreted-text
     role="ref"} instead.

 `nsz`

-:   No Signed Zeros - Allow optimizations to treat the sign of a zero
+No Signed Zeros - Allow optimizations to treat the sign of a zero
     argument or result as insignificant.

 `arcp`

-:   Allow Reciprocal - Allow optimizations to use the reciprocal of an
+Allow Reciprocal - Allow optimizations to use the reciprocal of an
     argument rather than perform division.

 `contract`

-:   Allow floating-point contraction (e.g. fusing a multiply followed by
+Allow floating-point contraction (e.g. fusing a multiply followed by
     an addition into a fused multiply-and-add).

 `afn`

-:   Approximate functions - Allow substitution of approximate
+Approximate functions - Allow substitution of approximate
     calculations for functions (sin, log, sqrt, etc).
 See floating-point intrinsic definitions for places where this can apply to LLVM\'s intrinsic math functions.

 `reassoc`

-:   Allow reassociation transformations for floating-point instructions.
+Allow reassociation transformations for floating-point instructions.
     This may dramatically change results in floating-point.

 `fast`

-:   This flag implies all of the others.
+This flag implies all of the others.

-### Use-list Order Directives {#uselistorder}
+### Use-list Order Directives

 Use-list directives encode the in-memory order of each use-list, allowing the order to be recreated. `<order-indexes>` is a